 What is done

-Today’s challah procedure in the land of Israel is simple but a bit less exciting; a portion of dough is separated, a blessing is made, it’s placed on the fire and burnt.
+Today’s challah procedure in the land of Israel is simple but a bit less exciting; a portion of dough is separated, a blessing is made, it is then burnt.

-But what about what the posuk sais “ראשית עריסותיכם תתנו” -”the first of your dough the yisroel should give to hashem”? if so, why is it burnt and not given?
-The commonly cited reason is that challah is given by the torah the title of ”trumah”.
-Trumah carries the requirement that it be טהור -pure- and be given to the טהור kohen.
+But what then happend to Gods commandment of “ראשית עריסותיכם תתנו” -“the first of your dough the yisroel should give to hashem”? if so, why is it burnt and not given?
+The commonly cited reason is that challah is given by the torah the title of “Trumah”.
+Trumah carries the requirement that it be טהור –pure– and be given to the טהור kohen.
 Whereas in the land of Israel , due to “impurity to the dead”, both the challah that was touched by it’s kneader (or machinery) and the kohen are in an tamei (impure) state.

 The kohen is forbidden from consuming trumah when in a tamei state as the posuk says וינזרו מקדשי בני ישראל (vayikra 22) “and they –the sons of Ahron– should abstain from the holy trumah of the sons of Israel” while in a state of tumah (impurity).

 However, not all opinions agree that the challah be burnt in the land of Israel.
 The Rambam writes that the mitzvah nowadays is merely midirabbanan (of rabbinic decree) and thus the challah is permitted to be eaten in the land of Israel (Rambam הלכות איסורי ביאה פרק כ).
 Too, the Shalah, in context of his discussion of the laws of trumah in the land of Israel, may have been the first to say that nowadays, in the state of impurity, it may be wiser to give the trumah (challah) portion to the kohen rather than burn it, as even in modern times he can derive benefit from it other than actually eating it (Shelah, שער האותיות,קדושת האכילה).